 Step 1: Understand how LLMs work

-Before you can attack or defend an LLM system, you need to understand the basics: how tokenization works, what temperature and top-p control, how context windows function, and why LLMs are fundamentally next-token predictors, not reasoning engines.
+Before you can attack or defend an LLM system, you need to understand the basics: how tokenization works, what temperature and top-p control, how context windows function, and why, at its core, an LLM works by predicting the next token rather than following fixed, hard-coded rules like traditional software.

 You don't need a machine learning degree.
 Focus on practical understanding: what goes into the prompt, how the model processes it, and what comes out.
 PromptTrace's How LLMs Work module covers exactly this - no math required.